MicrosoftDocs/learn/learn-pr/wwl-azure/deploy-applications-azure-kubernetes-service/includes/7-exercise-deploy-application-azure-kubernetes.md

     kubectl get rs --namespace demo-deployment
     ```

-### Delete the resources provisioned in the module.
+### Delete the resources provisioned in the module

 In this task, you delete the resources you provisioned in this module by deleting the resource group containing these resources.